Kalle Rovanperä

-Kalle Alex Rovanperä (/fi/; born 1 October 2000) is a Finnish professional rally and racing driver who competes in the World Rally Championship (WRC) for Toyota Gazoo Racing WRT, alongside co-driver Jonne Halttunen.
-He is a double World Champion, having won the 2022 and 2023 World Championships back to back.
+Kalle Alex Rovanperä (/fi/; born 1 October 2000) is a Finnish professional rally and racing driver who last competed in the Formula Regional Oceania Trophy with Hitech.
+He is a double World Rally Championship (WRC) champion, having won the 2022 and 2023 World Championships consecutively.
 As the son of former WRC driver Harri Rovanperä, he garnered international attention by starting rallying at an exceptionally young age.